strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment.md

 ---
 title: Deployment - Strapi Developer Documentation
-description: The following documentation covers how to develop locally with Strapi and deploy Strapi with various hosting options.
+description: Learn how to develop locally with Strapi and deploy Strapi with various hosting options.
 ---

 # Deployment